Skip to main content

 ) AS LINEAGE_COVERAGE_PCT

-FROM ASSETS
+FROM gold.assets

 WHERE

-STATUS = 'ACTIVE'
+status = 'ACTIVE'

-AND NULLIF(CONNECTOR_NAME,'') IS NOT NULL
+AND NULLIF(connector_name,'') IS NOT NULL

 GROUP BY